Music Studio Policies

 My rates for private lessons (online, in my home, or at SIUE) are as follows:

 I charge a flat-rate monthly tuition during the school year beginning in August and ending in May.
 I add up the number of lessons per term and divide by the number of months, so there will be no adjustments for months with five lessons OR for months with only three lessons.
 This fee schedule has two "free" lessons built-in per semester.
 In other words, twenty-two lessons are scheduled each term but I am only charging for twenty lessons.
-Ideally, this will give both the instructor and the student one week off per semester for illness or other emergency.
+Ideally, this will give both the instructor and the student one week off per semester for calendar conflict, illness, or emergency.
 This simplifies scheduling and makes bookkeeping easier for everyone!

 60 min lesson: $240/month -most common